MerlinofMines/EasyCommands/docs/EasyCommands/primitives.md

 There are some blocks types that support colors, such as text colors on screen.
 You can create colors using special reserved keywords, or by explicitly declaring hex values.

 ```
+#All of these are the equivalent color
 set myColor to orange
 set myColor to #FFA500
+set myColor to 255:165:0 as color

 set my display color to myColor
 ```